rajinder-yadav/tscli/README.md

 ## Test coverage

-Test coverage is done when testing is run using `nyc`.
+Test coverage is done when test is run using `nyc`.
 The test coverage result is displayed to the console after the results of the unit tests.
 A folder called `coverage/` will be created under the project root.
 It will hold the results of the code coverage from the test run.
-Of interest to you will by the HTML report which is a nice way to see what code was covered and what code was not by the unit tests.
+Of interest to you will be the HTML report.
+It is a nice way to see what code was covered and what code was not by the unit tests.

 To configure the test coverage, make changes to the `nyc` settings found in the file `package.json`.

 ## Create a Node.js JavaScript project

 If you want to develop in plain JavaScript, or develop a ES6 Node.js based project, this is now supported.
-It's also good for quickly testing out code and not getting slowed down by the compile step.
+It is also good for quickly testing out code and not getting slowed down by the compile step.

 You will need the latest version of Node.js for ES6 and beyond support, otherwise plain JavaScript will continue to work.